wecobble/Subtitles/README.md

 Simply download _Subtitles_, activate it, and begin adding subtitles into your posts and pages today.
 For more advanced usage of the plugin, please see the [Frequently Asked Questions](https://github.com/wecobble/Subtitles/blob/master/README.md#frequently-asked-questions).

-If you like _Subtitles_, [thank me with coffee](https://www.paypal.me/wecobble) :coffee:.
-If you find it buggy, [tell me on GitHub](https://github.com/wecobble/Subtitles/issues) :beetle:.
-And if you have a cool example of how you're using _Subtitles_ on your website, let me know on [Twitter](https://twitter.com/philip_arthur) :bird:.
+If you like _Subtitles_, [thank us with coffee](https://www.paypal.me/wecobble) :coffee:.
+If you find it buggy, [tell us on GitHub](https://github.com/wecobble/Subtitles/issues) :beetle:.
+And if you have a cool example of how you're using _Subtitles_ on your website, let us know on [Twitter](https://twitter.com/wecobblellc) :bird:.

 ## Installation